krasimir/stent/README.md

 #### `yield wait(<action name/s>)`

 It's blocking the generator and waits for action/s.
-The function accepts a single argument string or array of strings.
+The function accepts one or many arguments as strings, or array of strings.

 ```js
 import { wait } from 'stent/lib/helpers';